|Birth Name:||Guy Martin|

 Martin attended every Isle of Man TT race his father participated in until his father’s crash, breaking his hip in the process.

 Having started racing as early as 1988, Martin began to compete in Isle of Man TT events in 2004.
 He competed in the Isle of Man until 2017, attaining 17 podium finishes in the process.

 Other than the Isle of Man, Martin has also competed in Formula 1, North West 200, and Southern 100.
 He also starred in the 2011 documentary Closer to the Edge.

 Martin started his career in Isle of Man TT at the age of 16, assisting Baz Kirk as a race mechanic.
 He moved to Ireland and joined Team Racing before moving to Uel Duncan Racing Team in 2004.

-Over the course of his career, Martin raced for several other teams, most notably AIM Yamaha, TAS Racing, Honda Racing and many more.
+Throughout his career, Martin raced for several other teams, most notably AIM Yamaha, TAS Racing, Honda Racing, and many more.

 |No. of TTs contested||14|

 Throughout his 15 years long Isle of Man TT career, Martin managed to claim as many as 17 podium finishes.
 However, he was unable to win a single Isle of Man trophy.